Ramon Bagatsing: Legacy and love for horses

 Bagatsing was well known for his love for horses.
 He successfully revived the Gran Copa de Manila and owned a huge Alabang ranch, where he raised many champion thoroughbreds.
 Since his death, the annual Mayor Ramon D. Bagatsing Memorial Cup has been held on his birth anniversary, becoming one of the biggest horse-racing festivals in the country, and whose receipts and earnings go to different charities.
 Asides from his passion for horses, Bagatsing also dabbled in cattle raising, as well as, enjoyed planting all kinds of fruit bearing trees in his other farms and agricultural properties.

-A devout and deeply religious man, Bagatsing, along with his wife, Annie, was very active and supportive of the Catholic Church, especially in Manila's Sampaloc area, his home district, as he was very instrumental in having helped build many structures essential to the different Parishes and Church groups of the city.
-Moreover, Bagatsing is revered for founding a long-continuing annual Holy Week tradition in Sampaloc, which is the public Way of the Cross, popularly known as the "Karga Krus" procession every Good Friday, wherein all devotees take turns bearing a life-size crucifix around the fifteen mysteries of the Rosary, situated in the streets and Barangays of the Parish district.
+A deeply religious man, Bagatsing, along with his wife, Annie, were supportive of the Catholic Church, especially in Manila's Sampaloc area, his home district.
+He was instrumental in the construction of many structures essential to the different Parishes and Church groups of the city.
+Moreover, Bagatsing is revered for founding a long-continuing annual Holy Week tradition in Sampaloc, which is the public Way of the Cross, popularly known as the "Karga Krus" procession every Good Friday.
+During this time, all devotees take turns bearing a life-size crucifix around the fifteen mysteries of the Rosary, situated in the streets and Barangays of the Parish district.
 Even in his later years, with advancing age and only one good leg, Bagatsing would religiously lead this special tradition, carrying the heavy Cross with the people beside him.
-For nearly half-a-century until the present, the "Karga Krus" tradition still faithfully continues with Bagatsing's descendants and the parishioners of Sampaloc.
+For nearly half-a-century until the present, the "Karga Krus" tradition still continues with Bagatsing's descendants and the parishioners of Sampaloc.